A beautiful cat, the Oriental is also highly intelligent and requires a parent who will return this breed’s trademark dedication.

 The Oriental shorthair coat is short, glossy and lies close to the body.
 The longhair variant has a medium length coat rather than a full, flowing coat.

-Owners can tell when the Oriental gains weight.
+Parents can tell when the Oriental gains weight.
 Oriental cats show a pot belly even after indulging in one day of over eating.
 The nutrition must be carefully controlled for this breed.
 The long, slim legs are not made to hold a fat body.

 Orientals are great jumpers and love heights.
 For this reason, perches and cat trees should be provided.
 Oriental cats love to play and appreciate toys around the house for their pleasure.
 While the coat needs little care, the Oriental Shorthair associates brushing with affection and will enjoy being groomed.